Profinite detection of 3-manifold decompositions

 When trying to distinguish two compact 3-manifolds $M,N$, in practice the easiest method is often to compute some finite quotients of their fundamental groups, and notice that there is a finite group $Q$ which is a quotient of $\pi_1M$, say, but not of $\pi_1N$.
 It would be very useful, both theoretically and in practice, to know that this method always works.
 The set of finite quotients of a group $\Gamma$ is encoded by the \emph{profinite completion} $\wh{\Gamma}$ (the inverse limit of the system of finite quotient groups), and so one is naturally led to the following question.

-\begin{question} Let $M$ be a closed, orientable 3-manifold.
+\begin{question} Let $M$ be a compact, orientable 3-manifold.
 To what extent is $\pi_1M$ determined by its profinite completion? \end{question}

 In particular, if $M$ is determined among all compact, orientable 3-manifolds by $\wh{\pi_1M}$, then $M$ is said to be \emph{profinitely rigid}.
-If there are at most finitely many closed, orientable 3-manifolds $N$ with $\wh{\pi_1M}\cong\wh{\pi_1N}$, then $M$ is said to have \emph{finite genus}.
+If there are at most finitely many compact, orientable 3-manifolds $N$ with $\wh{\pi_1M}\cong\wh{\pi_1N}$, then $M$ is said to have \emph{finite genus}.
 More precise versions of Question \ref{Main question} ask which 3-manifolds are profinitely rigid, which have finite genus and whether various properties of $M$ are determined by $\wh{\pi_1M}$.

-The results of this paper show that the profinite completion $\wh{\pi_1M}$ detects both the Kneser--Milnor and the JSJ decompositions of $M$.
-This complements our previous results showing that $\wh{\pi_1M}$ detects the geometry of $M$ \cite{wilton_distinguishing_2017}.
+The results of this paper show that the profinite completion $\wh{\pi_1M}$ determines both the Kneser--Milnor and the JSJ decompositions of $M$.
+This complements our previous results showing that $\wh{\pi_1M}$ determines the geometry of $M$ \cite{wilton_distinguishing_2017}.
 The first theorem concerns the Kneser--Milnor decomposition.